mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 In the search box on the top, you can search for an initiative by the initiative name.

 On the upper-right corner, you can use the drop-down list to [change the view](#change-view).
-Clicking **Filters** enables you to filter initiatives and the results persist even after you change to a new view.
+Clicking **Filters** enables you to filter initiatives and the filters remain applied when you change to a new view.
 You can [export and import Initiatives](/developerportal/portfolio-management/export-import-initiatives/) by clicking the {{% icon name="office-sheet" %}} icon, and [create a new initiative](#create-new-initiative) by clicking the **Create Initiative** button.

 ### 3.1 Creating a New Initiative {#create-new-initiative}